zaahirdawood/automl-truelayer/README.md

 This project focuses on building a predictive model to classify payment outcomes (successful or failed).
 The modeling pipeline includes feature engineering, model selection, training, evaluation, and deployment strategy.

+Project Files:

+* the models folder contains the best v0.0.1 performing model developed `winner.pkl`

+* the models folder also contains the `tpot_pipeline.py` the base model pipeline generated using auto-ml

+* the results generated for a CI/CD pipeline to pick up in `results.txt`.

+* lastly, a `review.csv` for a sense check by an stakeholder to this project.

 1. Feature Engineering Process

 Feature engineering is crucial for improving model performance.
 In this project, key transformations included: